 When he is ready, a man is ordained a transitional deacon.
 This means he is able to celebrate the sacraments as a permanent deacon and is on a path that leads to priesthood.
 Generally about a year later, the man is ordained a priest.

 As parents help their children through college, so too, parents are asked to assist their children as they make their way through the seminary.
-Contact Father Pins at 515-237-5050 to talk about how parents are asked to support their sons while they discern their call and prepare for priesthood or religious life.
+Contact Father Ross Parker at 515-237-5050 to talk about how parents are asked to support their sons while they discern their call and prepare for priesthood or religious life.